CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab16.md

 ## Task 6 Add entities

-So far you've defined some simple utterances that map to intents.
-Most real applications include more complex utterances from which specific data entities must be extracted to get more context for the intent.
+In this task, you will enrich the model by adding different types of entities (learned, list, and prebuilt) so it can extract specific details such as locations, weekdays, and dates

 ## Task 6.1: Add a learned entity

-The most common kind of entity is a *learned* entity, in which the model learns to identify entity values based on examples.
+The most common kind of entity is a **learned** entity, in which the model learns to identify entity values based on examples.

 1. In Language Studio, return to the **Schema definition (1)** page and then on the **Entities (2)** tab, select **&#65291; Add (3)** to add a new entity.